xing4git/blog/README.md

 Blogs
 ----
-My blog for Golang, Linux, Shell, C...
+My blog for Golang, Linux, Shell, and C
 Please see the subdir for detail.